pic-protocol/pic-spec/draft/0.1/pic-spec.md

 The following individuals have contributed to the specification text, reviews, examples, or discussions.
 Contribution does not imply authorship of the PIC Model.

-- <add your name here via pull request>
+- 'add your name here via pull request'

 ### B.7 Relationship to PIC Protocol Specifications